 A hair transplant is a surgical procedure that involves taking hair from one part of the scalp and transplanting it to another area where there is thinning or balding hair.

 The transplanted hair will usually come from the sides or back of the head, as these areas are not affected by male pattern baldness.

 Once the donor hair has been harvested, the surgeon will make tiny incisions in the balding area of the scalp and implant the follicles.
 The surgery typically takes 4 to 8 hours, depending on the transplant size.

 After the procedure can take 3-6 months for new hair growth to show, like these hair transplant before and after.
 While a hair transplant can be an effective way to restore hair loss, it is also very expensive.

 Statistics show that the cost can range from $3,000 to $15,000, depending on the extent of the surgery.

-Is it possible to regrow hair without hair transplant?
+Is it possible to regrow hair without a hair transplant?

 A few methods can help you regrow hair without a hair transplant.
 Some popular treatments for pattern baldness are to use finasteride and minoxidil (propecia and rogaine), a topical medication that helps stimulate hair growth.

 Another popular method is laser therapy, which uses low-level lasers to promote hair regrowth.